-Robert Loss is an assistant professor in the Writing, Literature, and Philosophy Department at Columbus College of Art and Design (CCAD).
+Robert Loss is an associate professor in the Writing, Literature, and Philosophy Department at Columbus College of Art and Design (CCAD).
 In addition to teaching courses on fiction writing and American literature, he teaches The Literature of Comics and a team-taught, integrated studio/workshop course titled Comics and Narrative Illustration, both of which he designed.
 He frequently mentors independent studies in comics-making.
-Recently he helped design and secure accreditation for CCAD's new undergraduate major, Comics and Narrative Practice, one of only four undergraduate BFA programs in comics in the United States.
+Recently he helped design and secure accreditation for CCAD’s new undergraduate major, Comics and Narrative Practice, one of only four undergraduate BFA programs in comics in the United States.
 The new major launches in Fall 2017.

 His interdisciplinary research and criticism regarding comics focuses on the intersections of popular culture, aesthetics, history, and form primarily in postwar and especially postmodern American comics.
 His writing has been published in The International Journal of Comic Art, The Comics Grid, and The Comics Journal.
 He has presented relevant papers at the International Comic Arts Forum, the National Conference on Liberal Arts and the Education of Artists at the School for Visual Arts, and the Southeast College Art Conference’s Annual Conference.
 In 2012 he founded and organized the Mix comics symposium at CCAD, an event which brought together artists and scholars.
 The symposium continued in 2013.
 From 2013-2015 he served as a CCAD representative on the programming committee for Cartoon Crossroads Columbus (CXC), a citywide festival founded by Bone creator Jeff Smith.